 1. Raw Materials

 Naturally, one of the primary costs for construction companies is raw materials.
 Inventory upkeep is a primary concern for construction companies.
 Running out of material in the middle of a job or excessive delays in getting material to start new projects can add many costs.
-Additionally, recent Trump import tariffs could impact the prices of some raw materials and consequent cost to your business.

 2. Tools and Equipment